jekyll/jekyll/docs/structure.md

       <td>
         <p>

           Your dynamic content, so to speak.
-The format of these files is important, and must follow the format:
+The naming convention of these files is important, and must follow the format:
           <code>YEAR-MONTH-DAY-title.MARKUP</code>.
           The <a href="../permalinks/">permalinks</a> can be customized for each